46,000 Amazing Place Names

 Largest Natural Harbour

-Poole Harbour in England is Europe’s largest natural harbour and has an approximate area of 14 square miles.
+Poole Harbour is Europe’s largest natural harbour and has an approximate area of 14 square miles.

 PLACE NAMES